asadeg02/course-2019-spr-proj/asadeg02_gxy9598_kanastas/README.md

 Zillow Search API: "https://www.zillow.com/howto/api/GetSearchResults.htm"

-We are using these API to create a database of the property addresses that are on the market which we are not using for project#1 but is requiered for the main South Boston Neighborhood Development project.
+We are using this API to create a database of the property addresses that are on the market which we are not using for project#1 but is required for the main South Boston Neighborhood Development project.

-Accsesssors (Accessing online - City Of Boston): https://www.cityofboston.gov/assessing/search/
+Accesssors (Accessing online - City Of Boston): https://www.cityofboston.gov/assessing/search/

-We are scraping this wesite to find the infomation we are intested in about the propeties in City Of Boston including the value of propeties.
+We are scraping this website to find the information we are interested in about the propeties in City Of Boston including the value of propeties.
 This resource is useful for both project#1 and Main project.

-**Please note that scraping a website or calling an API is such a slow process and scraping accessors for all the street addresses is boyond the time and resources available so we have put a limit on the number of addresses we want to scrape accsessors for or call the api for**
+**Please note that scraping a website or calling an API is such a slow process and scraping accessors for all the street addresses is beyond the time and resources available so we have put a limit on the number of addresses we want to scrape accessors for or call the api for**

 ## Overview Of Transformations